tsileo/microblog.pub/docs/user_guide.md

 Liking an object will notify the author.

-Unlike sharing, liked object are not displayed on the homepage.
+Unlike sharing, liked objects are not displayed on the homepage.

 Most receiving servers will increment the number of likes.